Give2Peer/g2p-server-symfony/BLACKBOARD.md

 RueCup
 ======

 Contacted them.
-No answer yet.
+No answer yet, a week later.
 Maybe I was too hyped ?
 Should've waited a few hours at least for excitement to power down...

 Anyhow that's what they're using: